tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 I call a "spiritual portrait" or "Groja"[footnote] - can help answer these questions.

-# Why Would You Want an Image of Your Personality?
+# Chapter 2: Why You Might Want an Image of Your Personality

 [This section should address **all** questions in the previous section.]